JalmarazMartn/customDiagnostics/README.md

 * "code": "JAM0002",`code of the diagnostic to show in problems panel`
 * "message": "Remove Scope Internal",`message of the diagnostic to show in problems panel`
 * "searchExpresion": "\\[Scope\\('Internal'\\)]",`pattern to search and replace in bulk replacement.
 This pattern can be a regular expression, and also can raise the diganostic in the problems panel`
+* "skipFromSearchIfMatch":"",`optional property to set a pattern to exclude from diagnostic the match`
 * "severity": "error",`severity of the diagnostic in problems panel: error, warning, information, hint`
 * "language": "al"`language to apply the rule for replacing and diagnostic`